 Students interested in pursuing one of the combined degrees should apply to the appropriate language and literature program (Chinese, English, French, German, Japanese or Spanish), indicating their interest in the joint degree.
 The application will be vetted by the respective program and by Comparative Literature.
 The joint degree requires students to complete all requirements in the home discipline plus four courses in core categories in Comparative Literature, including Comp Lit 502.
 Students in the joint degree programs are expected to include a comparatist component in their dissertations.

 The AM in Comparative Literature may be earned along the way to the PhD; Comparative Literature normally does not admit students who intend to pursue the AM only.
-It requires 36 units of course work, including CompLit 502 and three additional courses in Comparative Literature on the graduate level.
-The remaining 24 units of graduate course work may be pursued in Comparative Literature or in affiliated departments or programs.
-Students desiring to be admitted to the PhD should plan their course of study so as to build a solid foundation for the PhD.
+It requires 36 units of course credit, including CompLit 502 and three additional courses in Comparative Literature on the graduate level.
+The remaining 24 units may be pursued in Comparative Literature or in affiliated departments or programs.
 All students earning an AM in Comparative Literature must demonstrate superior skills in English and, as a minimum, reading ability in one additional language pertinent to their areas of interest.
 These 36 units count toward the PhD requirement.
-Students funded by teaching assistantships teach in Comparative Literature and/or in one of our allied programs, including language instruction.
-In order to be qualified to serve as a teaching assistant in a language department, students may be required to take the relevant course in language pedagogy.
+Students participating in a mentored teaching experience may teach in Comparative Literature and/or in one of our allied programs, including language instruction.
+In order to be qualified to serve as an assistant to instructor in a language department, students may be required to take the relevant course in language pedagogy.
 The program strives to give students a variety of teaching experiences that prepare them for the academic market in their areas of concentration.